G4l4ctu5/Useful-Scripts/README.md

 See your private and public IP address on the Kali Linux Desktop taskbar.

-"Installation" procedure is present in the compressed file.
+"Installation" procedure is present in the compressed file